 Strategy = Execution.
-Renew and innovate faster in the digital age.
+Improve, Renew and Innovate Faster

 More Strategy = Execution

+Strategy = Execution Soft is hard and hard is soft: Balance is everything.
 Hard or soft?
-It’s a false dilemma, because you can also systematically invest in and develop soft skills.
+It’s a false dilemma, because you can also systematically

 There are many big trends in the corporate world, but the biggest is digital innovation.
 The kind of innovation we need now is digital transformation.
 Customers’ fundamental needs require radical, digital innovation from every organization.